-Our Pre-workout gives you energy on demand
+Our Pre-Workout Plus formula gives you energy on demand

 This proprietary Pre-Workout Plus formula contains 150mg of caffeine to increase alertness and response and incorporates Citruline to increase nitric oxide production and blood flow and both Creatine and PeakATP® to increase your strength and power and allow you to maintain your peak performance for longer.